butcherpete/magpie/_sources/film/film_noir.rst.txt

 1956
 ----

+-  *The Come On*, directed by Russell Birdwell (1956)  Sterling Hayden
 -  *The Harder They Fall*, directed by Mark Robson (1956) ★★★★
 -  *The Killing*, directed by Stanley Kubrick (1956) ★★★★
 -  *The Killer Is Loose*, directed by Budd Boetticher (1956)